aakashh16/Weather-Prediction-with-Satellite-Images-Using-Deep-Learning/README.md

 (Code file is available in the repository.)

 # Findings
-- Deep learning models outperform traditional forecasting methods in localized predictions.
+- Python-based deep learning models outperform traditional weather forecasting methods in localized predictions.
-- Incorporating real-time satellite data significantly enhances forecast accuracy.
+- Real-time satellite data integration improves forecasting accuracy.
-- CNNs are effective in extracting weather-related features from satellite imagery.
+- CNNs are highly effective for image-based weather prediction.
-- Challenges include handling cloud occlusions and differentiating seasonal variations.
+- Handling cloud occlusions and differentiating seasonal variations remain key challenges.

 # Conclusion
-This project successfully demonstrates that deep learning can be leveraged for weather prediction using satellite imagery.
-By training CNN models on high-resolution images, we have improved forecasting accuracy, particularly for short-term weather predictions.
-This research provides a foundation for further advancements in AI-based meteorology.
+This project successfully demonstrates that Python and deep learning can be used to analyze satellite images for accurate weather prediction.
+By training CNN models on high-resolution images, we have improved forecasting accuracy, particularly for short-term predictions.
+The research provides a strong foundation for further AI-driven meteorology advancements.

 # Future Work
-- Expand dataset coverage by incorporating additional weather parameters (wind speed, humidity).
+- Expand dataset coverage by incorporating additional parameters (wind speed, pressure, humidity).
-- Improve real-time processing by optimizing computational efficiency.
+- Optimize real-time prediction by enhancing computational efficiency.
-- Integrate multi-modal learning by combining satellite images with numerical weather prediction models.
+- Develop a hybrid model that integrates deep learning with traditional meteorological models.
-- Deploy the model as an API for real-world applications in agriculture and disaster management.
+- Deploy the model as an API or web application for real-world usage in agriculture and disaster management.